Let's Answer some Frequently Asked Questions

 Greyhounds can reach speeds of up to 45 MPH.
-In fact, they are the second fastest animal on earth, behind only the cheetah.
+In fact, they are the second fastest land mammal, ony the cheetah is faster!

+NO!
 Greyhounds cannot be allowed off-leash except in completely fenced or completely enclosed areas.
 This is one of the most important things to know about greyhounds.
-No matter how much trust you think you have established with your hound, their innate senses can unexpectedly engage within a split second, and once a greyhound decides it wants to chase something (keep in mind, these sight hounds can see a small animal up to half a mile away) they probably will not respond to voice commands, and they run a lot faster than you do.
-The risk of the dog being lost or running into harm’s way is simply too great to let your greyhound off-leash.
+No matter how much trust you think you have established with your hound, their innate senses can unexpectely engage within a split second, and once a greyhound decides it wants to chase something they probably will not respond to voice commands, and they rund a lot faster than you do.
+Remember these sight hounds can see a small animal up to half a mile away.
+The risk of the dog being lost or running into harm's way is simply too great to let your greyhound off-leash.

 How big are greyhounds?

-Greyhounds generally weigh between 60 and 90 lbs and measure 27"-30" at the shoulder.
-On average, males tend to be a bit larger than females.
+Greyhounds typically weigh between 60 and 90 lbs. and measure 27"-30" at the shoulder; males usually tend to be a bit larger than females.

 What do greyhounds eat?

-While they are on the track, greyhounds have a specialized diet (just like human athletes).
-The retired greyhound eats a typical diet of four to six cups per day of premium dry dog food, just like any other dog their size.
+While they are on the track, greyhounds are fed a specialized diet (just like human athletes).
+The retired greyhound eats a typical diet of four to five cups of premium dry dog food per day, just like any other dog their size.

 Are greyhounds difficult to housebreak?